Classical Music, Opera

 Ballet in Prague State OperaPrague State Opera

 The impressive neo-rococo home of the Prague State Opera provides a glorious setting for performances of opera and ballet.
-An annual Verdi festival takes place here in August and September, and less conventional shows, such as Leoncavallo’s rarely staged version of La Bohème, are also performed here.
+An annual Verdi festival occurs here in August and September, and less conventional shows, such as Leoncavallo’s rarely staged version of La Bohème, are also performed here.
 Location: Wilsonova 4, New Town; opera tickets 100-1150CZK, ballet tickets 100-800CZK; Open box office 10am-5.30pm Mon-Fri, 10am-noon & 1-5.30pm Sat& Sun.

 Prague Spring – International Music Festival